Home > Thai Curries > Low Carb Thai Green Curry

 Overhead view of 2 bowls with green curry and a napkin on the side.

 In Thailand you’ll find Green Curry, ‘Gaeng Keow Wan’ served with thin rice noodles.
 I wanted to replicate those flavors but to save time and calories, I went with zucchini noodles.
+The best part about zucchini noodles or zoodles is that you don’t need to cook the zucchini and it’s a great low-carb option.

 Ingredients for green curry and labeled with text.